-The Fiscal Year 2021/2022 budget reflects an 2.5% decrease in revenues, as property values/taxes were expected to suffer from the effects of the COVID-19 pandemic.
+The Fiscal Year 2022/2023 budget reflects an 2% decrease in revenues, as property values/taxes were expected to be reactive from the ongoing financial effects of the COVID-19 pandemic.
 Capital expenditures are expected to increase in the coming fiscal year, due to renovations and improvements to all District properties.
 The Community Investment Fund will be used to complete such renovations and improvements.

-MAJOR INITIATIVES - COMMUNITY HEALTH CONTRACT GRANT PROGRAMS 2020-2021
+MAJOR INITIATIVES - COMMUNITY HEALTH CONTRACT GRANT PROGRAMS 2021-2022